Archies13Singh/Python-Fun-Projects/README.md

       Direction :- If you input any link of small or large size then it will converted into small length link Example :- Input -> https://google.qwiklabs.com/games/1431?utm_source=qwiklabs&utm_medium=lp&utm_campaign=holiday-speedrun
                               Output -> https://tinyurl.com/y7pg2woe

+Project 6 : Google SearchTool

+      package used google

+      command (python3) :- pip3 install google

+      Direction :- After you give input, it will show all related results.